-Have you ever wondered if there are words or phrases in Japanese that start with hiragana ん (n)?
-The answer is YES, in this article we will examine some examples of words and phrases that start with this hiragana.
+Have you ever wondered if there are any words or phrases in Japanese that start with hiragana ん (n)?
+The answer is YES, in this article we are going to look at some examples of words and phrases that start with this hiragana.

-ん is the only kana that does not have a vowel, and there are few words that begin using that ん.
-Most of these words tend to be slang, dialect or words borrowed from foreign languages.
+The ん is the only kana that doesn't have a vowel, and there are few words that start using this ん.
+Most of these words are usually slang, dialects or words borrowed from foreign languages.

 Slang and Dialects